anirudhreddy18/GCP-SA/Notes.md

      - Based on Apache Beam
      - Serverless & Autoscaling
      - Equivalent services: AWS Kinesis, Kafka
+  6. **Scenarios**
+     - When an object is uploaded to bucket, directly invoke a cloud function
+     - When an object is uploaded to bucket, setup a notification to pub/sub & then respond to that event using Cloud function/cloud run.
+     - When an object is uploaded to bucket, directly trigger a cloud run service uses eventArc.

 ## Cloud Operations
  1. Cloud Monitoring => prometheus & grafana